Hithroc/ghc-proposals/proposals/0000-unified-namespace.md

   namespace -> data
              | type
   ```
-   * With `data` specified in the import, only identifiers from `DataName` and `VarName` namespaces will be brought into the scope.
+   * With `data` specified in the import, only identifiers belonging to terms will be brought into the scope.
-   * With `type` specified in the import, only identifiers from `TyClsName` and `TvName` namespaces will be brought into the scope.
+   * With `type` specified in the import, only identifiers belonging to types will be brought into the scope.
-* `''` prefix syntax for Template Haskell will be deprecated
+* With `-XUnifiedNamespace` enabled, `'` prefix syntax will no longer be used in `-XDataKinds` and will become Template Haskell exclusive and `''` prefix syntax will be removed.
 * Built-in ambigous syntax constructs, such as lists, tuples and unit will be assumed as data constructors by default, with a new module defining unambiguous type definitions for them: `List`, `Tuple` and `Unit`:
   ```
   type List = []